FuriousWraith5/token-watch-usdt/README.md

 * password = GoTechMavs!

 ## Overview
-You now have a version of phpMyAdmin on your computer that is forgetful.
-You can play around with the databases as much as you want.
-Each type you close your container, it will reset everything back to the first usage.
+You now have a version of phpMyAdmin on your computer that can be forgetful.
+If you stop and start the container it will remember the data.
+If you delete the container and run the docker compose command again, it will do a fresh install.